Austin-Metke/Project-3-Backend/README.md

 * Command to run app: ./gradlew bootRun
 * How to it stop completely: ./gradlew --stop
 * How to run the test: ./gradlew test
-* Clean App: ./gradlew clean ./gradlew buildjava
+* Clean App: ./gradlew clean ./gradlew build

 # how to install java 17
 java -version